5 top food packaging industry trends

 Coffee roasters and producers have responded to these concerns with compostable or recyclable construction of single-serve coffee pods.
 This has appeased concerned consumers, for the time being, especially the eco-conscious Millennial coffee consumer group.
 However, only time will tell if these convenient pods will remain a staple in the industry or become just a passing trend.

 In almost all food packaging markets, premade custom pouches have seen increased demand and that trend is poised to gain further momentum.
 From its clean, premium look to ease of shipping and handling to innovations in flexible pouch packaging for messy items like creams, soups, and sauces, demand for preformed pouches shows no sign of slowing.

 Machinery to fill and seal premade pouches has also increased in demand, with the hottest applications being protein powders, dairy, liquids, and non-grain flour alternatives.
 The snack industry has seen a recent uptick in demand for premade pouch packing machinery as well, with popular applications being granola and meat snacks like beef jerky, the latter of which is seeing a resurgence in popularity as a healthy protein-filled snack.

 More food packaging industry trends

 Speaking of food industry trends, have you heard that flexible snack packaging is growing...and also shrinking?
 Yes, we're serious.
-As demand for convenient, portable snack packaging grows, snack package sizes are shrinking.
+As demand for convenient, portable snack packaging grows, snack package sizes are getting smaller.
 Read more about this and 3 other top snacking trends in our free ebook:

 Originally published 11/28/2016, updated 5/9/2018.